2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2023 Quarter Error List

 The 2023 American Women Quarters series has produced several notable minting errors that have captured collectors’ attention.
-Despite being released just two years ago, these quarters from the second year of the American Women Quarters program feature striking minting errors that are attracting significant collector interest.
+Despite being released just a few years ago, these quarters from the second year of the program feature striking minting errors that are attracting significant interest, with populations for most premium errors still in the double digits—meaning early hunters still have a real chance to find them.

 1. Die Chip Error

-Die chip errors occur when a small piece of the die breaks off, leaving a raised or irregular shape on the coin.
-The die—a hardened metal stamper—upon wear and damage affects the coin’s design, leaving a raised, blob-like texture instead of a precise design.
+Die chip errors occur when a small piece of a hardened die breaks off, leaving a raised blob-like shape on the coin instead of a precise design detail.

-The most notable examples appear on the 2023-P Bessie Coleman quarter, where a die chip appears on the wing of the airplane depicted on the reverse, and the 2023-P Maria Tallchief quarter, where the chip creates an apparent extra feather on her headdress.
+The most notable examples appear on the 2023-P Bessie Coleman quarter, where a die chip appears on the wing of the airplane on the reverse—nicknamed the “UFO” die chip because the blob resembles a flying saucer.
+The 2023-P Maria Tallchief quarter also shows a chip that creates an apparent extra feather on her headdress.

-The Bessie Coleman variant sold for $112 in June 2024, with values ranging from $20 to $112.
-These errors are relatively easy to spot with basic magnification and remain accessible to beginning collectors.
+The Bessie Coleman “UFO” wing chip variant sold for $112 in June 2024, with values ranging from $20 to $112.
+These errors are relatively easy to spot with a basic 10x magnifying loupe and remain accessible to beginning collectors.

 2. Clashed Die Error

-A die clash happens when the obverse and reverse dies come into contact without a coin blank between them, causing a transfer of design from one die to the other, resulting in impressions of the opposite side appearing where they shouldn’t be.
+A die clash happens when the obverse and reverse dies strike each other without a coin blank between them, transferring a ghost impression of one side’s design onto the other die.

-This Clashed Die Variety commands $100-$160 in the open market, making it one of the most valuable 2023 quarter errors.
-Its dramatic visual impact and recent discovery have made it highly sought after by collectors.
+This Clashed Die Variety commands $100–$160 on the open market, making it one of the most valuable 2023 quarter errors overall.
+Its dramatic visual impact and limited supply have made it highly sought after since its discovery.

-This error occurs when foreign material (grease, debris, or dirt) fills recessed areas of the die during striking, preventing metal from flowing properly into those spaces.
+Grease-filled die errors happen when foreign material—grease, debris, or dirt—fills recessed areas of the die during striking, preventing metal from flowing into those spaces and creating weakly struck or missing design elements.

 Where To Sell Your 2023 Quarter?